isomerpages/sndgo-corp/pages/Jurong Lake District Innovation Challenge.md

 ## About Jurong Lake District

 [Jurong Lake District](https://www.jld.gov.sg/) is a 410ha new growth area in western Singapore.
-It  is the largest mixed-use business district outside Singapore’s city centre, and is developed to support our decentralisation efforts and to grow our economy.
-It is envisioned to be a model district that promotes urban sustainability and a healthy living environment for residents, workers, and visitors.
+It&nbsp; is the largest mixed-use business district outside Singapore’s city centre, and is developed to support our decentralisation efforts and to grow our economy.
+It is envisioned to&nbsp;be a model district that promotes urban sustainability and a healthy living environment for residents, workers, and visitors.

 Jurong Lake District aims to achieve net zero emissions for new developments around 2045.
 This is part of [Singapore's national climate target to achieve net zero emissions by 2050](https://www.nccs.gov.sg/media/press-releases/singapore-commits-to-achieve-net-zero/).

 ![Jurong Lake District](/images/JLD/Jurong%20Lake%20District.jpeg)

-<div style="font-size:14px">Image credits: KCAP Architects & Planners, SAA Architects, Arup, S333 & Lekker</div>
+<div style="font-size:14px">Image credits: KCAP Architects &amp; Planners, SAA Architects, Arup, S333 &amp; Lekker</div>